 06/2006 – 06/2007: Part-time teaching Assistant in Bachelor Graphic Design, Lucerne University of Applied Sciences & Arts

-11/2018: Aalborg University, Centre for Industrial Production, PhD in Design & Innovation Management, defence date: 16.
+11/2018: Aalborg University, Center for Industrial Production (CIP), PhD in Design & Innovation Management, defence date: 16.
 November 2018.
 Title of Dissertation: The Perceived Attractiveness of the Designer in Innovation Processes

 Supervisor: Prof. Dr. Astrid Heidemann Lassen

 11/2006 – 07/2007: Zurich University of Applied Sciences/ Certificate of legal interpreting (Russian-German-Russian)